⚠️ Safety First

 | When turning | CV joint, wheel bearing, suspension |

-Section 2: Wheel Balance and Tyre Issues — The Most Common Cause
+Section 2: Wheel Balance and Tire Issues — The Usual Suspects

 Out-of-Balance Wheels

-If your car shakes at a specific highway speed — typically between 70 and 120 km/h — and the shaking reduces or disappears outside that range, unbalanced wheels are the most likely cause.
-This is the most common cause of car vibration and the easiest to fix.
+If the car shimmies at a particular highway speed—usually between 70 and 120 km/h—and smooths out when you go faster or slower, unbalanced wheels are almost always the reason.
+It's the most common cause of vibration and the easiest to sort out.

-What causes it: Every tyre and wheel assembly has microscopic weight variations.
-When wheels are balanced, small weights are added to compensate.
-Over time, those weights can fall off, the tyre wears unevenly, or the balance point shifts.
-The result is a wheel that wobbles at the frequency that matches a particular road speed.
+What's going on: Tires and wheels aren't perfectly uniform.
+Small weights are added during balancing to compensate.
+Over time, those weights fall off, the tire wears unevenly, or the balance shifts.
+The result is a wobble that lines up with a specific road speed.

-How it feels: A steering wheel shimmy or a vibration felt through the seat and floor — usually most pronounced at one specific speed band and less noticeable below or above it.
+How it feels: A shimmy in the steering wheel, or a buzz through the seat and floor that peaks in one speed range and fades outside of it.

-Tyre separation or bulge: A bulge or bubble in the tyre sidewall indicates internal structural failure.
-This is a safety emergency.
-A tyre in this condition can fail without warning at highway speed.
-If you see or feel a bulge — do not drive the car.
-Replace the tyre immediately.
+Tire separation or bulge: A bubble on the sidewall means the internal structure has failed.
+This is an emergency.
+A tire in this state can blow without warning.
+If you see or feel a bulge, don't drive on it.
+Replace it immediately.

-Uneven tyre pressure: A tyre significantly under-inflated on one side of the car creates uneven rolling resistance that manifests as vibration and pulling.
-Check tyre pressures when the tyres are cold — after the car has been stationary for at least two hours.
+Uneven tire pressure: A significantly under-inflated tire on one side creates uneven rolling resistance, leading to pulling and vibration.
+Always check pressures when the tires are cold (car parked for at least two hours).

 Bent Wheel

-The fix: Minor bends can sometimes be straightened by a specialist alloy wheel repair shop.
-Significant bends require wheel replacement.
-Driving on a bent wheel long-term causes accelerated tyre wear, stress on wheel bearings, and handling imprecision.
+The fix: Minor bends can sometimes be straightened by an alloy wheel specialist.
+Significant damage calls for replacement.
+Driving on a bent wheel long-term chews up tires and strains bearings.

 Wheel Bearing Failure

-A failing wheel bearing causes a distinctive humming or rumbling vibration that changes character when you change lane — specifically, when you shift the car's weight from side to side by steering gently left and right at highway speed.
+A failing wheel bearing makes a distinctive hum or rumble that changes when you change lanes—specifically, when you gently sway the car left and right at highway speeds.

-Other symptoms: A grinding or growling noise that increases with speed, sometimes accompanied by a vibration felt more in the seat than the steering wheel.
+Other signs: A grinding or growling noise that increases with speed, often felt more through the seat than the wheel.

-Urgency level: High.
-A failing wheel bearing can seize completely without warning, which at highway speed is catastrophic.
-If you suspect a wheel bearing, have it inspected promptly — within days, not weeks.
+Urgency: High.
+A wheel bearing can seize without warning.
+If you suspect one, get it looked at within days, not weeks.

 Section 4: Brake System Issues